haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
+# From BPRE0, 16DB7F
-single.battle.continue.music SIMON <19B988> <19B9C7> <section0>
+single.battle.continue.music DUSTY <199A7F> <199AB9> <section0>
 {
-I'm going to show you how great my
-POKéMON are, but don't cry!
+I've been to many GYMS, but this
+one best suits my style.
 }
 {
-...I lost, but I won't cry...
+Yowza!
+Too hot!
 }
 ```
 Notes: